Duration of Transients in Outbreaks: When can Infectiousness be Estimated?: Discussion

-We see that 10 days fit interval gives the fastest convergence, but in reality there are weekly testing patterns which means that at least 14 or 21 days of data are needed to get robust estimates of the growth rates.
-Furthermore, some groups are more likely to be tested than others so the observed incidences may misrepresent in which group the disease is most prevalent.
+In a realistic setting, some groups are more likely to be tested than others so the observed incidences may misrepresent in which group the disease is most prevalent.
+If there are significant delays in testing, this will of course also affect the time scale, as we here look at the point where people turn infectious.

-For a single point of introduction, the time scale that convergence happens on is of the same order as that of the spatial effects, compare Figure \ref{Fig:AllGR} left column in this paper to Figure 1 in \cite{SecondQuant}.
+For a single point of introduction, the time scale on which convergence happens is of the same order as that of the spatial effects, compare the time scales of Figure \ref{Fig:AllGR} left column in this paper to that of Figure 1 in \cite{SecondQuant}, which is an analysis of the same period of time in Denmark.
 This means that both contributions have to be considered simultaneously.
 However, spatial dynamics and network models also include local outbreaks that have a brief, but fierce growth, even on a population level if the prevalence is low \cite{alphaSpread}.

-While the time scale $\tau$ is used here for the mixing of groups, the same mechanism also applies to the competition between variants with different growth rate, or a combination of the two.
-The latter can be achieved with a block-diagonal contact matrix.
+Some comments on the limitations of this analysis: It is common to introduce a spatial component by discretizing space and making each section of space a group, see for instance \cite{SpatialEpidemicsStatMech, Martcheva}.
+The time scale of transients considered here should not be expected to apply to such models, although the overall structure is the same.
+The reason for this is that such spatial models can undergo local depletion of susceptibles, which makes the dominant eigenvector a less useful quantity.

+Additionally, we here assume an age distribution similar to Denmark.
+A change to the vector $S$ would also result in a change in the spectral gap.
+We have here assumed that such changes are minor, and our results may easily be adapted to these differences.